 Let your light so shine before men, that they may see your good works and glorify your Father in heaven.
-(Matthew 5:16, NKJV)
+(Matthew 5:16)

 Mom taught me how to iron clothes.

-Since we had no television while I was growing up, Saturday mornings usually found me ironing the pillowcases and dish towels mom had laundered, starched, and rolled up in a large plastic bag.
-This would keep them moist while awaiting their appointed time with the iron.
+Since we had no television while growing up, Saturday mornings usually found me ironing the pillowcases and dish towels.
+Mom had previously laundered, starched, and rolled them up in a large plastic bag.
+This kept them moist while awaiting their appointed time with the iron.

 Until I was tall enough to reach the ironing board while standing, we used a combo “high chair” and stepstool with two squeaky steps.
-Maybe it was early onset OCD, but I grew to enjoy transforming those moist wrinkled items into dry smooth works of art.
+Maybe it was early onset OCD, but I grew to enjoy transforming those moist, wrinkled items into dry and smooth works of art.

-Now that I’m grown—except for the periodic break when I take my clothes to the cleaners—I don’t mind ironing my own clothes.
-As a child, we didn’t have the luxury of a steam iron, so we kept the clothes moist and smoothed their wrinkles with a simple iron that had a cool handle and a hot base.
-But today’s new and improved models feature so many fancy knobs, buttons, and settings that it requires an instruction booklet.
+Now that I’m grown, except for occasional trips to the cleaners, I don’t mind ironing my own clothes.
+As a child, we didn’t have the luxury of a steam iron, so we kept the clothes moist and smoothed their wrinkles with a simple iron.
+But today’s new and improved model has many features.
+With so many fancy nobs, buttons, and settings, it requires an instruction booklet